Stress and Parents Fighting

 - Of course, if you’ve witnessed your parents physically abusing one another, you need to tell another responsible adult in your life or report it to the authorities yourself.
 When physical violence enters into the equation, safety is the number one concern, and it’s clear that your parents need outside help and support.

 Hope For the Future

 This is hard stuff.
 No matter how much we love our parents, or how much they love each other, family tension happens.
 The good news is that healing happens too.
 You can’t control whether or not your parents heal, but you can take care of your healing.
 You weren’t fearfully and wonderfully made just to suffer… Jesus wants to see you thrive.
 Seek out support.
 Tend to your own mental health as much as you can.
 Rest in the truth that your parents’ tension is not your fault and know that you are not destined to be just like them.
 You have the freedom to do it differently.

 If you are dealing with anxiety or depression, please know that you are not weak, and there is hope.
-Here is a resource that will help you gain a greater understanding about God’s love for you and His ability to care for you… and as always HopeCoaches are available 7 days a week if you need to chat.
+Here is a resource that will help you gain a greater understanding about God’s love for you and His ability to care for you… and as always HopeCoaches are available 24/7 if you need to chat.